Back to Guides

 Use MangaSendr if:

-• You want chapters to appear on your Kindle without doing anything
+• You want files to land on your Kindle without opening any app

 • You want your library to have proper covers and metadata